mfocka/oak_embedded/README.md

 ## Error

 When we call for the detection (in "detection.py", line 83: `in_nn = self.q_nn.tryGet()`), we get the following error (only on the board, not on a pc): `RuntimeError: Communication exception - possible device error/misconfiguration.
-Original message 'Couldn't read data from stream: 'input' (X_LINK_ERROR)`
+Original message 'Couldn't read data from stream: 'input' (X_LINK_ERROR)`.

+This error, as stated, does not happen on other devices.
+Tried running this on Windows and on Ubuntu, both worked fine.

 ## Installed packages